silvanmelchior/cme_parser/README.md

 # Conda Meta Environment Parser

 This tiny parser takes as input a meta-environment file, transforms it into an environment file and invokes conda on it.
-The input, usually called **environment.yml.meta**, is a standard conda environment file which can be enriched with conditions for certain lines/blocks, e.g. to only include them on specific platforms or if certains flags are given.
+The input, usually called **environment.yml.meta**, is a standard conda environment file which can be enriched with conditions for certain lines/blocks, e.g. to only include them on specific platforms or if certain flags are given.

 ## Example